 Installation of an RFID reader adjacent to metallic surfaces might alter the reader's specifications.
 To diminish this interference, use a plastic spacer when mounting the reader.

-3.1 Mounting the AYC-E60
+3.1 Mounting

 Before starting, select the location to mount the unit.
 This location should be at shoulder height.